helium/HIP/0024-reward-splitting.md

 The rationale for this change is six-fold.

 1. Enable trust minimized reward splitting of hotspots
-2. Reduce the time and energy necessary to maintain host-owner relationships
+2. Reduce the time, energy, technical expertise and resources necessary to maintain host-owner relationships
 3. Enable the securitization of hotspots
 4. Allow hosts to see their HNT earnings in real-time within the Helium app
 5. Remove DC cost associated with owners regularly paying out HNT to hosts